 The middle (or lower) section, which is called just Catawba Falls or occasionally Middle Catawba Falls is over 100 feet high across multiple sections with free-falls and cascades.
 The flow splits into many distinct channels and goes all over the place across the rock face.
 Lush vegetation and a spray-cliff community of plants grow on the falls.
 It is partly obscured from view at the base by foliage during the summer months.

-The small cascade below the old dam may constitute a third "lower" part of Catawba falls.
-Much of this cascade - the part most people see - is man-made and will be eliminated when the dam is removed, making them even smaller.
-The prettiest part of this cascade is natural, but most people don't see it due to difficulty of accessing it.
-Personally, this is far enough downstream and distinct from the main falls that I think they should have a separate name.
+The small cascade below the old dam may constitute it own third "lower" part of Catawba falls.
+Much of this cascade is man-made and will be eliminated when the dam is removed, making it even smaller.
+But prettiest part of this cascade is natural and contains a free-fall section beside a cave.
+Personally, I think this cascade is large enough, far enough downstream, and distinct enough that it should have its own name.
+I'm not aware of any yet.

 The Catawba Falls area has a long history of receiving visitors for recreation, and the waters of the river below the falls have been used for electrical generation as well.
 As early as the 1880's, accounts of trips of the falls read much the same as they would today - save for the part about a lack of trail: